-Event managers responsible for 4-H events and activities are encouraged to communicate to 4-H participants and adult chaperones prior to the event a standard of acceptable behavior, via the Commitment to Excellence.
+Event managers responsible for 4-H events and activities are encouraged to communicate to 4-H participants and adult chaperones prior to the event a standard of acceptable behavior, via the Consequences of Misbehavior and Code of Conduct.
 Standards of behavior and consequences should be reviewed with participants as part of the initial orientation.

-- Event Manager obtains all the relevant facts.
-1. 2. - Brief the on-site adult responsible for the youth delegate (Extension faculty member or 4-H volunteer).
-3. - If not on-site, but available via phone, brief the county Extension faculty member and District Extension Administrator responsible. - Review consequences of misbehavior.
-The following steps should be taken when sending a 4-H member home: - Extension faculty member contacts parents. - Parents advised that child is being sent home by safest, most direct means, and that parents are responsible for cost. - Event manager decides if parents should be given the option of picking up the child. - County Extension faculty member collects money from parent to pay transportation charges. - Follow-up correspondence from event's manager to appropriate county Extension faculty member, District 4-H Leadership Team, child and parent for documentation. - For all reprimands a Summary Letter and Accident/Incident Report Form will be completed and mailed to the 4-H member, parent, County Extension Agents, 5.
-District Extension Administrator, County Extension Directors (if applicable), 4-H Specialist, Texas 4-H Program Director and the Associate Directors for 4-H, Youth and Human Sciences and County Programs.
-Additionally, notification will be made to District 4-H Leadership Team prior to letter and form being mailed.
+- 1. Event Manager obtains all the relevant facts. - 2.
+Brief the on-site adult responsible for the youth delegate (Extension faculty member or 4-H volunteer). - 3.
+If not on-site, but available via phone, brief the county Extension faculty member and District Extension Administrator responsible. - 4.
+Review consequences of misbehavior.
+The following steps should be taken when sending a 4-H member home: - Extension faculty member contacts parents.
+Parents advised that child is being sent home by safest, most direct means, and that parents are responsible for cost.
+Event manager decides if parents should be given the option of picking up the child.
+County Extension faculty member collects money from parent to pay transportation charges.
+Follow-up correspondence from event's manager to appropriate county Extension faculty member, District 4-H Leadership Team, child and parent for documentation.
+5. For all reprimands a Summary Letter and Accident/Incident Report Form will be completed and mailed to the 4-H member, parent, County Extension Agents, District Extension Administrator, County Extension Directors (if applicable), 4-H Specialist, and Texas 4-H Youth Program Director.